New Years Deals:

 Overpower

 Overpowering a wheel refers to a situation similar to out-leaning.
-It is often used as a synonym, but it appears to be more commonly used to describe a situation where the wheel cannot keep you balanced on level ground, such as when hitting a pothole that causes the wheel to tilt too far forward or simply out-leaning.
+It is often used as a synonym, but it appears to be more commonly used to describe a situation where the wheel cannot keep you balanced on level ground, such as when hitting a pothole that causes the wheel to tilt too far forward or out-leaning.

 Overspeed

-The term “Overspeed” refers to the speed at which the mainboard cuts power to the motor.
+The term “Overspeed” refers to the Speed at which the mainboard cuts Power to the motor.
 This was done (for the most part) with older, pre-2016 wheels.
 Most wheels nowadays (November 2017) will allow you to push it to the end.
-Still, once you reach the maximum speed (which is somewhat dependent on the battery charge state), the voltage difference between the battery and the motor back-EMF (voltage induced by the turning motor) is too small to cause enough current and, thus, torque.
+Still, once you reach the maximum Speed (which is somewhat dependent on the battery charge state), the voltage difference between the battery and the motor back-EMF (voltage induced by the turning motor) is too small to cause enough current and; thus, torque.
 The rider ends up overleaning the wheel.

 Braking with force